naoufal/react-native-payments/README.md

 ## Completed

-- Apple Pay Stripe

 ## Completed, untested

-- Apple Pay Braintree
+- Apple Pay
-- Google Pay (Stripe, Braintree)
+- Google Pay
 - Web

 ## In progress

-- Stripe: Payment Intents (for SCA)

 ## Planned

 - Tutorial docs

-Naoufal, the original author of this library, has done a lot of the hard work integrating iOS, Android, Web platforms and Stripe and Braintree gateways.
+Naoufal, the original author of this library, has done a lot of the hard work integrating iOS, Android, Web platforms.

 The library has fallen out of regular maintenance and we're working to test and update all parts to be compatible for RN in the 2020s.